Kalash432001/nurture-server/README.md

    Instructions for same can also be found at [this page](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 5. Open the project in your favorite IDE. ensure that Java version is set to 21

-6. Run the spring boot application by setting profile as `local`. `NurtureServerApplication` is the Main class.
+6. Run the spring boot application by setting profile as `local` as following. `NurtureServerApplication` is the Main class.
    ```
    -Dspring.profiles.active=local
    ```